ENT · Vestibular Schwannoma

 Etiology / Epidemiology

 Benign schwannoma of the vestibulocochlear nerve (CN VIII).
-Unilateral hearing loss in adults is the hallmark.
+Unilateral hearing loss in an adult is the classic presentation.

 Clinical Manifestations